 - Susannah Waldrop: Executive Director

-All other majors and upperclassmen should check Self Service Carolina for their adviser’s name.
-If your adviser is not listed, contact the main office of your department.
+All other majors and upperclassmen should check Self Service Carolina for their advisor’s name.
+If your advisor is not listed, contact the main office of your department.

 - Myles Alexander: Math, Computer Science, and Communications